Tamien station: History

+Tamien station is named after an Ohlone village that once stood at the site.
+Construction began on the station with a groundbreaking ceremony on June 21, 1990.

 The light rail station opened on August 17, 1990.
 Caltrain service began on July 1, 1992 as part of an extension to Gilroy.

-Midday and weekend Caltrain service initially terminated at Diridon station, with bus shuttles to Tamien.
+Midday and weekend Caltrain service initially terminated at San Jose Diridon station, with bus shuttles to Tamien.
 Weekend service and some off-peak service was extended to Tamien on December 14, 2020, eliminating the shuttles.

 VTA began planning in the 2010s for transit oriented development to replace the parking lots.
 The agency was awarded $18 million in state funds for the project in March 2022.
 Construction on the first phase, which replaces the northern half of the Lick Avenue lot, began in October 2023.

 On June 16, 2025, electric Caltrain service between San Jose Diridon and Tamien was temporarily replaced with buses.
 The suspension, needed to accommodate construction for the Guadalupe Bridge Replacement Project, was expected to last for eight months.
 South County Connector and VTA trains continue to serve the station.
+Full electric Caltrain service resumed on January 31, 2026.